francoislegillon/aryeimy/docs/ops-playbook.md

 4. **Create the slug folder**
    - Duplicate `/ar/demo/` (or an existing slug) to `/ar/<slug>/`.
+   - Keep the bundled `index.html` bootloader so scanners land on the SPA instead of a directory listing.
    - Replace the placeholder `target.mind` file and swap the SVG overlays in `/assets/` with your production exports.

 5. **Author `manifest.json`**